 Both the family and the owner will be given reasonable notice of all inspections.
-Except in the case of a life threatening emergency, reasonable notice is considered to be not less than 48 hours.
-Inspections may be scheduled between 8:00 a.m. and 7:00 p.m.
+Except in the case of a life threatening emergency, reasonable notice is considered to be not less than 48 hours (most likely in the case of a special or abate re-inspection); all other inspections shall be given 10-14 days notice.
+Inspections may be scheduled between 8:00 a.m. and 6:00 p.m.
 Generally inspections will be conducted on business days only.
 In the case of a life threatening emergency, BHA will give as much notice as possible, given the nature of the emergency.
+Emergency reinspections are to occur the day after the first emergency fail, unless that falls on a Friday, a weekend, or holiday.
+In that case, the emergency reinspection will occur on the following workday.